open-cluster-management-io/enhancements/enhancements/sig-policy/89-operator-policy-kind/README.md

 setting, then that InstallPlan will be approved.
 If an InstallPlan is created for multiple operator installations, it will not be approved by this controller, and it might cause an OperatorPolicy to become NonCompliant.

+#### Addition of the upgradesApproval field

+An initial implementation *required* `spec.subscription.installPlanApproval` to be set to either `Automatic` or `Manual`, but that setting was believed to be confusing.
+When set to `Automatic`, the contoller needed to override that setting in the Subscription in order to restrict the possible upgrades, and approve any upgrades matching the `versions` specified in the policy.
+And when set to `Manual`, the controller would still approve those upgrades without user input, ie "automatically".

+This potential confusion is resolved by *forbidding* the user from setting the `spec.subscription.installPlanApproval` field in the subscription, while providing a similar setting via `spec.upgradeApproval`.
+The revised design provides more details on the interactions of this setting and the other fields.
+This provides more control to the user, since they can then separate the initial install approval from any future upgrades.

+In general, adding a required field could be considered a breaking change, but here we will *not* increment the API version.
+Instead, the controller will validate that the new field is set properly, and that `spec.subscription.installPlanApproval` is not set.
+"Old" instances of an OperatorPolicy which do not follow the new requirements will be NonCompliant, and explain the required change.

 ### Risks and Mitigation